-Formed in Denver, Colorado, James and The Devil perform their own brand of music, uniquely blending a wide range of influences into their Rocky Mountain made Fiddle Rock.
+Formed in Denver, Colorado, James and The Devil perform their own brand of music, best described as Rocky Mountain Fiddle Rock.

-Rhythm Guitarist & Lyricist, Jim Campbell, brings a unique element, providing a clever assortment of song writing, rapping, singing, and pickin' the rhythm while doing it.
-This guy will write you a love song then rock your face off.
+Rhythm Guitarist & Lyricist, Jim Campbell, brings a unique element, providing a clever assortment of song writing, rapidly delivering intense vocal performances.

-Leading the band on the Violin, David Ross, takes a progressive approach to his Fiddle-Style, drawing from years of traditional experience, and sawing on the strings to whatever style is thrown his way.
-Bestowed upon him by his grandmother, and shaped by such influences as Sam Bush, Marc O'Connor, and Jean Luc Ponty.
+Leading the band on the Violin, David Ross, takes a progressive approach to his Fiddle-Style, drawing from years of traditional experience, and sawing on the strings to whatever genre is thrown his way.

 J & the D, Bassist, Adam Carpenter, holds down the low-end, with an extensive background in music theory, punching in, and pushing out sound- A slapping, singing, and dancing, machine.

 J&theD, Drummer, Matt Stoner, keeps the thunder thumping, metal crashing, and the people moving.
 A former producer, writer, and composer of the Rock Style.

 Lead Guitarist, Percussionist, and Jack-of-all-Instruments, Buz Crutchfield, bringing a multitude of live experience, joined J&theD in 2009 to complete the 5-piece!

 J & The D dropped their much-awaited first full-length album Altitude Sickness in May 2011 to massive crowds throughout CO and large music festivals across the country.
 Their songs are for every demographic, old and young.
 Their fans are made up of dreamers, drinkers, thinkers, and smokers.